Najam Sethi: My Feudal Lord

+Political career

+Early activism in Balochistan

+While conducting research in Pakistan for his doctoral dissertation, he was detained as a political prisoner by the government of Zulfikar Ali Bhutto from 1975 to 1977, due to his opposition to military operations in Balochistan following the dismissal of elected provincial governments.
+Amnesty International recognized him as a political prisoner during this period.
+He was honorably released in 1978 when the government ordered the release of all political detainees.
+During the early 1970s Sethi had also been active in the Baloch armed insurgency as a fighter.

+Minister for Political Affairs and Accountability

+He served as the Federal Minister for Political Affairs and Accountability in Pakistan’s caretaker government from 1996 to 1997.

 Caretaker Chief Minister of Punjab

 Najam Sethi was appointed as the caretaker Chief Minister of Punjab on 26 March 2013, for the 2013 Pakistani general election, which were scheduled to be held on 11 May 2013.
 His name was presented by the opposition, PPP, and the governing party, PML(N) agreed on it.
 He was then chosen to be the caretaker Chief Minister.
 On 6 June 2013, he was replaced by the newly elected leader Shehbaz Sharif.
 PTI, the party that lost the 2013 elections, had accused Najam Sethi of fixing the elections in 35 constituencies and famously called them the 35 punctures.